-- a) you do not pay premiums when they are due; - b) you do not comply with the policy terms and conditions; - c) you do not provide information we have requested within 90 days; - d) there is a change in legislation, regulation, HMRC practice or taxation which affects this policy; - e) an employer covered under the policy ceases to carry on business, or if any order is made or resolution passed for the winding up of that employer; - f) you fail to fairly present the risk prior to setting up the policy, or at a rate review, or when you request a change to the policy.
+- a) you do not pay premiums when they are due - b) you do not comply with the policy terms and conditions - c) you do not provide data we have requested within 90 days - d) you do not provide information we have requested within 90 days - e) there is a change in legislation, regulation, HMRC practice or taxation which affects this policy - f) an employer covered under the policy ceases to carry on business, or if any order is made or resolution passed for the winding up of that employer - g) you fail to fairly present the risk prior to setting up the policy, or at a rate review, or when you request a change to the policy

-1.4 What types of cover are available?
+1.5 What types of cover are available?

 The insured illnesses can consist of 'Core illnesses' only, or both these and 'Additional illnesses'. ('Total permanent disability' can be added in either case.)
-The conditions covered under each of these options are listed below, but these headings are a guide of what is covered and the full definitions are provided in section 11, 'Critical illness definitions'.
+The conditions covered under each of these options are listed below, but these headings are a guide of what is covered and the full definitions are provided in section 10, 'Critical illness definitions'.
 In all cases our cover matches or exceeds the cover provided by the Association of British Insurers model definitions.

-1.4.1 Core illnesses
+1.5.1 Core illnesses